yakachang/blockchain-based-certificate-system/README.md

 # Blockchain-based-certificate-system

 This project is for certificate verification with Blockchain technology.\
-And, it is bootstrapped with React App.\
+And, it is bootstrapped with React App.

 ## Tutorial

 ### Step 1: Sign in
-You can install the *Metamask* extension in chrome browser and sign in *Ethereum* account.
+You can install the [Metamask](https://metamask.io/) extension in chrome browser and sign in *Ethereum* account.\
+Select the mode *Ropsten Test Network*.

 ### Step 2: Run the code
 In the projec directory, you can use the following commands to run this code:\